BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Evaluation

 \section{Evaluation}

-{\sys} is a {\maas} system capable of serving both traditional models and LLMs with 2,4000 lines of rust and c++ code.
-It fully supports widely applied LLM optimizations like P/D disaggregation and continuous batching.
-Two notable implementation details are: First, to efficiently coordinate layer execution with networking requests, we implement an asynchronous scheduling layer at each host using Rust, because our initial implementation on PyTorch is extremely inefficient due to Python's runtime overhead.
-Second, we implement a communication library with a pre-established connection pool that abstracts both NVLink and RDMA.
-Third, to determine resource demand and scaling timing, we implemented an accurate autoscaling trigger similar to existing systems~\cite{K8S-HPA,DBLP:conf/osdi/SunHZXZL024}.
-For other components, including scheduling and GPU kernels, we leverage existing systems wherever possible.
+\nospacestitle{System implementation. } {\sys} is a {\maas} system capable of serving both traditional models and LLMs with 24,000 lines of Rust and C++ code.
+It builds upon widely applied LLM optimizations like PD disaggregation and continuous batching.
+We leverage existing highly-optimized serving system components (with no autoscaling support) wherever possible.
 For instance, all our GPU kernels for LLM come from FlashInfer~\cite{flashinfer}.
+We choose a native-language-based framework implementations because we found it is challenging to implement fine-grained scheduling in Python. \textsection{\ref{sec:appendix}} provides more implementation details.

-\stitle{Testbed. } Our evaluations are conducted on two testbeds as shown in Table~\ref{tab:cluster}.
-A key distinction is that cluster A has NVLink connections between GPUs within a host (GPU-GPU intra), while cluster B does not.
-Therefore, cluster A can serve larger models (e.g., 70\,B) with Tensor parallelism~\cite{vllm}.
+\stitle{Testbed. } Our evaluations are conducted on two testbeds listed in Table~\ref{tab:cluster}.
+Cluster A can serve larger models (e.g., 72\,B) with tensor parallelism~\cite{vllm} thanks to the NVLink while cluster B is more suitable for serving single-GPU models.

-\stitle{Traces and models. } Because the requirement of autoscaling is closely related to the incoming request rates, we choose three real-world traces: BurstGPT~\cite{wang2024burstgpt}, AzureCode and AzureConv, both from Azure~\cite{DBLP:conf/isca/PatelCZSGMB24}.
+\stitle{Evaluated traces and models. } Because the scaling requirements are closely related to the incoming request rates, we chose three typical real-world traces: BurstGPT~\cite{wang2024burstgpt}, AzureCode and AzureConv, both from Azure~\cite{DBLP:conf/isca/PatelCZSGMB24}.
 The detailed trace shapes are shown in the first column in {\fig{fig:eval-e2e}}.
-Similar to priori work~\cite{DBLP:conf/asplos/MiaoSDXL0J24,DBLP:journals/pvldb/AliPYS22,DBLP:conf/osdi/GujaratiKAHKVM20}, to fit these traces to our experiment setup, we rescale the trace according to suggestions from their paper~\cite{wang2024burstgpt}.
-As these traces contain the datasets (e.g., the prefill and decode length of each request), we directly use them in our evaluations, e.g., the BurstGPT workload is evaluated using the BurstGPT datasets.
-Note that the a higher request rate in the figure does not necessarily mean a higher load, because the prefill/decode length of each request is different, which could significantly impact the serving requirements.
+Since the traces are collected from clusters with different serving capabilities, we follow the standard approach~\cite{DBLP:conf/asplos/MiaoSDXL0J24,DBLP:journals/pvldb/AliPYS22,DBLP:conf/osdi/GujaratiKAHKVM20} to scale the traces to fit our clusters.
+Specifically, we scale the trace with temporal pattern preserved using TraceUpscaler~\cite{traceupscaler}, and the scaled average request rate is half of the maximum serving capacity of our cluster.